roadiz/BaseTheme/README.md

 Feel free to add other custom `NODE_ENV` like staging, testing...

-**important note** : In `npm run dev-livereload`, Webpack watch the files every 1000ms.
+**important note** : When you start `npm run dev-livereload` task, Webpack watch the files every 1000ms.
 You can change this interval in `config.watchInterval`.

 ## Boilerplate